-Compared to genocide, Pratt’s boarding school idea appealed to many Native-Americans who saw it as the only reasonable way forward for their race.
+Compared to genocide, Pratt’s boarding school idea appealed to many Native-Americans who saw it as the only reasonable way forward.
 No less a light then Geronimo, speaking to an audience of students at an Indian boarding school in the 1880s, said, “You are here to study, to learn the ways of the white man.
 Do it well.”

 By 1902 there were 25 federally funded boarding schools in 15 states and territories, with a total enrollment of over 6,000 students, and more were being planned.